franck-benault/creditCardFraudDetection/README.md

 ## Filter on the amount
 The transaction with high amount are very often genuine.
 The result is not very convincig because only a few transactions are filtered (0.02%).
-And number of fraudulent transactions filtered are low : only one
+The good point is that the number of fraudulent transactions filtered are low : only one

+## Filter on the partial reversal
+The transaction with partial reversal are very often genuine but are very rare.
+So again the result is not very convincig because only a few transactions are filtered.
+The good point is that the number of fraudulent transactions filtered are low.

 # Main Classifiers
 ## Dummy Classifier